The older kids get, the more clever they become.

 You have to remember that your 5 year old has more experience than before, and they have interacted with more kids.
 That means they have watched other kids’ behavior and will replicate their attempts (monkey see, monkey do!) at pushing limits.
 They have seen what other kids get away with.

-It is what happens, so you need to improve for every year!
+It is what happens, so you need to improve every year!

-They have valid points, and they like you being dismissive.
-Especially if you just don’t listen.
+They have valid points, and they like you being dismissive, especially if you don’t listen.